benjystanton/benjystanton.github.io/src/posts/2018-09-26-how-to-focus-in-open-plan-offices.md

 excerpt: Earlier this week, I asked the Twitter hive mind for tips how to get focussed work done when working in open plan offices.
 ---

-<p class="lede">Earlier this week, I asked the Twitter hive mind for tips how to get focussed work done when working in open plan offices.</p>
+Earlier this week, I asked the Twitter hive mind for tips how to get focussed work done when working in open plan offices.

 <br>